-Products Used: DriWise Damp Proofing System, Cavity Drainage Membrane
+Products Used: Timberwise Damp Proofing Cream, Cavity Drain Membrane

 Over the years, Timberwise has worked on a large number of waterproofing projects, of all sizes.
 From small Victorian cellars to larger commercial waterproofing projects we have a waterproofing solution to suit all different needs.
-As a former pub in Kent, the interiors hinted at its deep history – with timber beams and Tudor fires however the basement had been neglected over time and was showing signs of dampness.
+At a former pub in Kent, the interiors hinted to its rich history – with exposed timber beams and Tudor fireplaces, however, the cellar had been neglected over time and was showing increased signs of dampness.

 Did you know?

-Following an external inspection of the property by the Timberwise South East team, it was revealed that no evidence of an original damp proof course was present.
+Following an external inspection of the property by our Waterproofing Design Specialists, it was revealed that there was no evidence of an original damp proof course being present.
 This was likely due to the age of the property and external render.

-Complete with a 20-year guarantee, DriWise is a water-based system which is installed through injection into the wall.
-Through injection into pre-drilled holes, DriWise was introduced along the mortar course for maximum effect to combat the dampness.
-The DriWise diffused before curing to develop a continual water-repellent screen helping to stop dampness from rising up the wall.
-The chance of fluid leaking into neighbouring properties was also heavily reduced as there was no pressure used through the low-pressure injection process.
+Complete with a 20-year guarantee, the damp proof course is a water-based system which is installed via injection into the wall.
+Through injection into pre-drilled holes, the DPC was introduced along the mortar course for maximum effect to combat the dampness.
+The damp proof cream diffused before curing to develop a continual water-repellent screen helping to stop dampness from rising up the wall.
+The chance of fluid leaking into neighbouring properties was also heavily reduced as there was no pressure used as installation is through a low-pressure injection process.

 As instructed by our customer, Timberwise designed a waterproofing system which would allow the basement to be used as a space for dry storage.
-Our surveyors considered a range of options in order to meet our customer’s requirements and had no doubt that the following waterproofing system would provide the best solution whilst adhering to BS8102.
-Timberwise Surveyors proposed the installation of a cavity drainage system which would require the following components in order for the treatment to be effective.
+Our Waterproofing Design Specialists considered a range of options in order to meet our customer’s requirements and had no doubt that the following waterproofing system would provide the best solution whilst adhering to BS8102.
+Our Specialist proposed the installation of a cavity drainage system which would require the following components in order for the treatment to be effective.

 Cavity drain membrane was installed with perimeter drainage channels to allow for the free flow of water to the pump.
 The perimeter drainage channel works by draining water from the walls, the footing wall joint and from under the floor, before taking it away to a sump or extraction point.
 Following this, Timberwise then installed drainage channel with rodding/jetting eyes for maintenance purposes.